Learn everything you need to know about certified payroll, from how it works to what state and federal laws regulate it.

-Column 6: Rate of Pay (including fringe benefits): In the straight time box for each worker, labeled as “S” in the “OT OR ST.” column, enter the hourly rate you paid for straight time worked plus cash paid in lieu of fringe benefits paid.
+Column 6: Rate of Pay (including fringe benefits): In the straight time box for each worker, labeled as “S” in the “OT OR ST” column, enter the hourly rate you paid for straight time worked plus cash paid in lieu of fringe benefits paid.

-To prevent confusion, separate the straight time hourly rate and cash paid in lieu of fringe benefits like this: “$10.15/.60.”

-$10.15/.60 would reflect a $10.15 base hourly rate plus 60 cents for fringe benefits.
+To prevent confusion, separate the straight-time hourly rate and cash paid in lieu of fringe benefits like this: “$10.15/.60.”
+This would reflect a $10.15 base hourly rate plus 60 cents for fringe benefits.
 This comes in handy when computing overtime.

 Column 7: Gross Amount Earned: Enter gross earnings on this project.
 If the worker earned part of their money from projects other than the project you’re reporting on this payroll form, enter the following in column 7:

 - Amount earned on the federal or federally assisted project

 - Gross earnings during the week on all projects

 For example, if you entered $200.00/$420.00, it would reflect that a worker earned $200.00 on a federally funded construction project during a week that they earned a total of $420.00 on all work.